microsoft/fluentui/packages/web-components/src/card/README.md

 # Card

-A `Card` is a container that holds information and actions related to a single concept or object, like a document or a contact.

-A `Card` can give information prominence and create predictable patterns.
-While they're very flexible, it's important to use them consistently for particular use cases across experiences.
+A flexible content container that extends the functionality of FASTCard.
+It offers additional features such as selectable states and orientation settings.
+It can be customized further with various appearances and sizes.

 ## **Design Spec**